ekinakyurek/DPMM.jl/README.md

 This repository is a research work on parallel dirichlet process mixture models and clustering on Julia by Ekin Akyürek with supervision of John W. Fischer III.

+Open this README in [Typora](https://typora.io) or another MathJax supported markdown application.

 ## Bacground

 ### 1. Mixture Models